The “I Can’t Deal With Dinner” List: 30 Cheap Crockpot Dinners Busy Families Actually Make

 22) Sweet Potato And Black Bean Stew

-In a large pot, combine your ingredients, including 2 large sweet potatoes, 2 15 oz. cans of black beans (drained), 1 28 oz. can of crushed tomatoes, 1 4 oz. can of mild green chiles, 1 diced onion, 4 cloves of garlic, 2 cups of vegetable broth, 1 tbsp. cumin, 1 tbsp. chili powder, 2 tsp. smoked paprika, 1 tsp. salt, and 1/4 tsp. of cinnamon (trust me, it sounds weird, but it works).
-Cook on LOW for 6-7 hours.
-Finished when the sweet potatoes are tender enough to smash with a fork without falling apart and the stew has thickened a bit from the tomatoes and the starch from the potatoes.
-Top with the juice of one lime and a small bunch of chopped cilantro.
-Finish by adding avocado and cotija or feta cheese.
+In a sizable pot, mix your ingredients together: 2 large sweet potatoes; 2 15 oz. cans of black beans (drained); 1 28 oz. can of crushed tomatoes; 1 4 oz. can of mild green chillies; 1 onion (diced); 4 garlic cloves; 2 cups vegetable broth; 1 tbsp cumin; 1 tbsp chili powder; 2 tsp smoked paprika; 1 tsp salt; 1/4 tsp cinnamon (trust me it sounds odd but it works).
+Put on LOW for 6-7 hours.
+Done when sweet potatoes are tender sufficiently to smash with a fork without falling apart, and the stew has congealed a bit from the tomatoes and starch from the potatoes.
+Squeeze the juice of 1 lime and add a small bunch of chopped cilantro to finish.
+Then add avocado and cotija or feta cheese.

-You can also change the butternut squash for sweet potato (it is a bit less sweet and holds it shape better).
-For added sweetness and texture, add one cup of frozen corn during the last thirty minutes.
+Instead of butternut squash you can use sweet potato (it’s a little less sweet than butternut squash and maintains its shape better).
+For more sweetness and texture, you can add one cup of frozen corn in the last thirty minutes.

 Nathaniel LeeNathaniel’s Pantry Notes: How a Slow Cooker Actually Behaves

-The main point is that LOW is about 190°F and HIGH is about 300°F, neither is at a boil.
-This means that a slow cooker cannot reduce a sauce, brown meat, or crisp the skin.
-Det kan smelte kollagen, blødgøre grøntsager og smelte smagsstoffer.
-Use it for what it’s good at.
+The key point is that LOW is about 190°F and HIGH is about 300°F, and neither setting is at boiling temperatures.
+Therefore, a slow cooker cannot reduce a sauce, brown meat, or crisp skin.
+It does melt collagen, soften vegetables, and meld flavors.
+Use a slow cooker for what it does well.

 Cooked chicken by slow cooker